-Minogue and Fry used several parameters in their 'disease simulations.
-Some were estimates of parameters', others were parameters of the functions which govern sporulation of lesions and dispersal of spores.
+Minoque and Fry used several parameters in their simulations.
+Some were estimates of 'disease parameters', others were parameters of the functions which govern sporulation of lesions and dispersal of spores.
 The 'diffusion model' uses parameters which are not always consistent with the parameters of Minoque and Fry.
-So, some parameters were used without change, some were reinterpreted, and others had to be translated.
+So, some parameters were used without change, some were reinterpreted, and others had be to translated.